 Some pre-consumer food scraps, such as spent brewery grain and whey, can be fed to animals.

 Agency of Agriculture regulations prohibit feeding food scraps that have touched meat or fish (including organs, bones, and juices) to pigs.
 These regulations do not apply to feeding personal food scraps to pigs that are for personal consumption.
-Explore the Agency of Agriculture's Feeding Food Scraps to Pigs handout and Guidance on Feeding Food Scraps to Pigs to learn more.
+To learn more, consult the Agency of Agriculture's Feeding Food Scraps to Pigs handout and Guidance on Feeding Food Scraps to Pigs.

 What Happens to the Organic Materials I've Separated?